Manchester Arena bombing: Casualties

 An estimated 14,200 people were at the concert when the bomb exploded.
-The explosion killed the attacker and 22 concert-goers and parents who were in the entrance waiting to pick up their children following the show; 119 people were initially reported as injured.
+The explosion killed the attacker along with 22 concert-goers and parents who were in the entrance waiting to pick up their children following the show; 119 people were initially reported as injured.
 This number was revised by police to 250 on 22 June, with the addition of severe psychological trauma and minor injuries.
 In May 2018, the number of injured was revised to 800.
 During the public inquiry into the bombing, it was updated in December 2020 to 1,017 people sustaining injuries.
 A study published in September 2019 said that 239 of the injuries were physical.
 The dead included ten people aged under 20; the youngest victim was an eight-year-old girl and the oldest was a 51-year-old woman.
 Of the 22 victims, twenty were from Britain and two were UK-based Polish nationals.
 Police and family of 29-year-old victim Martyn Hett, who was 4 m away from the blast and after whom Martyn's Law was named, stated that due to the severity of the explosion, he could only be identified by a tattoo of Deirdre Barlow on his leg.